🍷

 🍇Aÿ Pinot Noir and the Argonne Forest

 Henri Giraud's vineyards are concentrated in Aÿ, where the family farms Pinot Noir as the cornerstone of its house style.
 Aÿ's south-facing chalk slopes and Pinot-Noir-dominant traditional plantings give the cuvées their characteristic body, ripe fruit, and aromatic complexity.
-The estate also draws on Chardonnay for blending and for some specific cuvées.
-Beyond the vineyard work, the Henri Giraud project has a second-axis investment in the Argonne forest, the historical source of Champagne barrel wood.
+The estate also draws on Chardonnay for blending and for specific cuvées such as the 100% Chardonnay Blanc de Craie.
+Beyond the vineyard work, the Henri Giraud project has a second focus in the Argonne forest, the historical source of Champagne barrel wood, where historically around 90% of Champagne barrels were made.
 Working with the French National Forest Office (ONF), the house has planted over 60,000 trees to restore the forest, which was abandoned in part because of damage during the World Wars.
 The Argonne oak harvested for Henri Giraud's casks is intended to age slowly and develop the specific oxidation and flavor profile that characterized 19th-century Champagne.

 • Vineyards concentrated in Aÿ, classified Grand Cru, with Pinot Noir as the foundation

-• Chardonnay used for blending and for specific cuvées
+• Chardonnay used for blending and for specific cuvées, including the 100% Chardonnay Blanc de Craie

 • 60,000+ trees planted in partnership with French National Forest Office (ONF) to restore Argonne